 International trade has a far-reaching effect on the economy.
 Every consumer who buys a foreign-made product or a product with foreign-made components participates in international trade.
+And on the flip slide, domestic exports provide millions of jobs that are also linked to international trade.
 Given the global economy, understanding how international trade works as well as its impact is important.

 The Role of Trade